 In doing so, the Court adopted and applied the Larson Test.
 Under this test, an employee can be barred from receiving workers’ compensation benefits if three elements are established: (1) The employee knowingly and willingly makes false representations about his physical condition, (2) the employer relies on these presentations, and (3) there is a causal connection between the false representations and the injury.

 The majority of the Court of Appeals held that Mr. Freeman had made misrepresentations on his employment application and that J.L.
 Rothrock relied on them in hiring him.
 Because the misrepresentations related to prior back injuries, the court held that J.L.
 Rothrock relied on them in hiring him.
-Because the misrepresentations related to prior back injuries, the court held that there was a casual connection between the failure to disclose the prior injuries and the back injury at Rothrock.
+Because the misrepresentations related to prior back injuries, the court held that there was a causal connection between the failure to disclose the prior injuries and the back injury at Rothrock.

 Judge Wynn dissented from the majority ruling for two reasons.
 First, the Court of Appeals had rejected the Larson Test in at least two prior cases.
-The Court of Appeals is bound by its own precedent and cannot simply 'overrul' one of its own decisions.
-Second, Judge Wynn held that there is no statute in the Workers' Compensation Act that allows adoption and application of the Larson Test.
-Thus, the majority's use of the test amounted to 'judicial legislation.'
+The Court of Appeals is bound by its own precedent and cannot simply ‘overrule’ one of its own decisions.
+Second, Judge Wynn held that there is no statute in the Workers’ Compensation Act that allows adoption and application of the Larson Test.
+Thus, the majority’s use of the test amounted to ‘judicial legislation.’

 First, despite this result, do not make misrepresentations on your employment applications.
 As Elihu Root once advised a client, ‘The law lets you do it, but don’t.
 It’s a rotten thing to do.’
 On the other hand, this case can be interpreted as encouraging injured workers to return to the workforce.
 So long as they can safely perform the essential functions of a job, workers should not be punished for testing the boundaries of restrictions from previous injuries.